FRANK MARTINEZ

 So with LLM inference APIs and multi-model routers, and modern web frameworks I was able to start building and running experiments for a new personal site experience.

-The first experiment was focused on evaluating different models.
-Search for Intelligence was a single evaluation workflow to score text and image responses.
+The first experiment was focused on evaluating different large language models.
+Search for Intelligence was built as a evaluation workflow to score text and image responses from different LLMs.
 I also built a rudimentary memory system to store chats and evaluation scores.

 From there I started experimenting with agents; first with Microsoft Research's AutoGen, then CrewAI, then Vercel's AI SDK.
 Simultaneously I started experimenting with Terminal UIs running in the browser; then building a hosted service to test multi-tenant performance.
 The summation of these experiments lead to my agents terminal system which has now been running continuously for weeks.